 "The Connecticut Trust for Historic Preservation has announced that Mandy Ranslow has been selected to receive the 2017 Mimi Findlay Award for young preservationists.

 "Mandy Ranslow is an archaeologist for the Connecticut Department of Transportation.
 Mandy is a longtime FOSA member and has served on the Board of Directors for many years.
-She is currently in her second term as President.

 "On behalf of the Board and membership of FOSA we would like to congratulate Mandy on this well deserved honor.